SuperOfficeDocs/superoffice-docs/docs/database/tables/udlistdefinition.md

 ---
-uid: table-udlistdefinition
+uid: table-UDListDefinition
-title: udlistdefinition table
+title: UDListDefinition table
 description: List table that contains the list of user-defined lists, as well as system-defined lists.
 The list items are stored in the UDList table. so.generated: true
 keywords:
   - "database"
   - "UDListDefinition"
-so.date: 03.22.2021
+so.date: 11.02.2021
 so.topic: reference
 so.envir:
   - "onsite"
   - "online"
 ---

-# udlistdefinition Table (139)
+# UDListDefinition Table (139)

 ## Fields